1. Skip to content

 Self-congratulatory Europeans?

-Stoltenberg and many Europeans are "very self-congratulatory" on that matter, Majda Rude, a senior policy fellow with the European Council on Foreign Relations, told DW.
+Stoltenberg and many Europeans are "very self-congratulatory" on that matter, Majda Ruge, a senior policy fellow with the European Council on Foreign Relations, told DW.
 She pointed out that there are still nine countries, including Canada, Italy and Spain, that spend less than two percent of their GDP on defense.
-"If you are a super small country with a tiny GDP and spend 3.5 percent, that is still not going to make a difference on the battlefield," Rude explained.
+"If you are a super small country with a tiny GDP and spend 3.5 percent, that is still not going to make a difference on the battlefield," Ruge explained.

 Ahead of the summit in Washington DC, Polish President Andrzej Duda — an ardent Trump admirer — has called on NATO countries to agree on a new spending target of 3 percent of GDP on defense.
 Ian Lesser, distinguished fellow at the German Marshall Fund, a transatlantic think tank, told DW he doesn't expect the burden-sharing argument to disappear quickly, regardless of who wins the race to the White House.